mookkiah/mahendran/_posts/2023-06-27-sso-single-and-global-logout.md

 This method is more complicated as the trust getting transferred across multiple systems.
 Many variotions of this named like includes chained federation, social login, passport login, cross-tenant etc.,

+Here are few federation or social login examples

-https://gitlab.com/users/sign_in allows to login with Google, Github, Twitter, Bitbucket, Salesforce https://www.linkedin.com/ allows to login with Google https://login.salesforce.com/ allows to login with custom domain (with your company domain) https://breadbutter.io/ allows to login with https://kanboard.discourse.group/ allows to login with github, gitlab https://office.com allows to login with your company/personal microsoft office 365 account
+- https://gitlab.com/users/sign_in allows to login with Google, Github, Twitter, Bitbucket, Salesforce
+- https://www.linkedin.com/ allows to login with Google
+- https://login.salesforce.com/ allows to login with custom domain (with your company domain)
+- https://breadbutter.io/ allows to login with
+- https://kanboard.discourse.group/ allows to login with github, gitlab
+- https://office.com allows to login with your company/personal microsoft office 365 account

 <img src="/assets/images/chained-login.png">